samnyarko4/samnyarko4/README.md

 - An interactive Pokedex showcasing information about Pokemon.
 - Technologies used: HTML, CSS, JavaScript

+### Weather Application ()
+- An online weather application that shows the user the weather for their current location or any city in the world.
+- Technologies used: HTML, CSS, Javascript, React.js

 ## 🔭 I’m currently working on